4dboard/Proxy-yxorP/README.md

 Modify the settings included inside the ".env" file as necessary.
 The program is configured to respond to queries from any domain by acting as a proxy and forwarding them to the "example.com" website.
 Replace "www.example.com" in the.env file with a new URL, and all future queries will reflect the change.
-After serving the website on localhost or any other domain, go to http://localhost/admin and enter the login yxorP and the password you established.
-In addition, you may use the credentials provided in the '.env' file.
+After serving the website on localhost or any other domain, go to http://localhost/cockpit and enter the login username 'yxorP' and the password 'yxorP'.
 This will allow you to configure the application to direct traffic from a given domain to a specific website.
 After gaining access to the admin, choose "sites" and clone the example website so that its settings may be modified.

 After cloning the repository, you need to pull the Cockpit submodule as well, like this: